The 2020 National Child Writes Competition

 All proceeds will be going one way - to the Child Writes Fund, ensuring we can give the experience of creating stories and books to many many other children in need.
 Thank you thank you thank you!

 The National Child Writes competition is a unique and exciting opportunity to see your name in print!
 The winning writer will be paired with the winning illustrator, to be mentored (by Emma Mactaggart) through the Child Writes program and to produce what we expect to be an extraordinary book!
-This book will be published by Boogie Books as both a hard copy publication and an ebook with Amazon, and will be promoted and distributed by Boogie Books and Child Writes.
+This book will be published by Boogie Books as both a limited print publication and an ebook with Amazon, and will be promoted and distributed by Boogie Books and Child Writes.
 Royalties will be paid to the author and illustrator, for book sales that are generated.

 We want your voice to be heard, so this is a fantastic opportunity to share your thoughts,